kiquetal/oreilly-book-grokking-concurrency/chapters/chapter-one.md

 - **Reducing latency** would mean making a single coffee faster (e.g., a more efficient coffee machine).
 - **Increasing throughput** means serving more customers in the same amount of time (e.g., adding more baristas and machines).

+Concurrency can reduce latency
+It can hide latency
+It can increase throughput = make the system able to do more work